Columns and foundations - Americus Times-Recorder

 Rot is no joke.
 It isn’t a joke to a historic southern home, and it isn’t a joke to us.
 Have you ever been rotted?
 Life brought storms and poured its rain and you never managed to quite dry out?
 Maybe the sun shined too brightly upon you and you crumbled under the heat?
 Maybe nothing at all is to blame and time passing was the only requirement needed for rot to start.
 We all have a soft spot, somewhere that isn’t perfect.
 Humanity is all about having a soft spot.
 So how do we successfully address these spots and their potential for rot?

 Perhaps we tell our story.
 Perhaps we find a Doc, a precious friend, who listens for what we are most concerned.
-Maybe we hear ourselves put into words to what we find worthy.
+Maybe we hear ourselves put into words what we find worthy.
 Maybe we admit those ugly aches and pains we so earnestly hide from the world.
 What if they aren’t ugly at all?
 What if someone sees them and says, “Oh thank God, me too!”
 Maybe revealing those bruises is the thing to set you free and simultaneously sets another free as well.
 Do you have the courage to be that vulnerable?
 Vulnerability is not for the weak.
 Vulnerability is not for those suffering from foundational rot.

 Most importantly we learn to trust.
 We trust there is something fundamentally good about us.
 There is something sacred in us the elements aren’t allowed to touch.
 Have we gone looking for the good stuff, the sacred, or are we hyper-focused on our ugly and unhallowed?
 My Doc of the Porch took a remarkably interesting approach.
 He kept the good bones, just as I had asked.
 There was some good foundation that will forever tell of the story.
 He girded the original joists with new ones.
 I like that.
 I like stories to remain.
 I like Doc heard me say I find history worthy.
 I love Dr. Herschel Smith, his bride and generations of Smiths played on those boards.
 I love my favorite people have been held up by those boards.
 I love I mustered a dose of courage I never knew I had on those boards.
 I love God has shown up on those boards more times than I will ever be able to tell.